amazon-connect/amazon-connect-salesforce-scv/common/SalesforceAccessSecrets/readme.md

   f.
 SFPassword: Your voicemail user’s password
   g.
 SFUsername: Your voicemail username
 12. Select Next
-13. IT IS FINE to see a warning on the next page, Configure stack options
+13. In Service Cloud Voice deployments, it is normal to see a warning on the next page, Configure stack options
 14. Scroll to the bottom and select Next
 15. Scroll to the bottom and select Create Stack
 16. After a minute or two, the stack should complete.